dbesserman/chronal_calibration/README.md

 ChronalCalibration is a proposition of solution to [Chronal Calibration](https://adventofcode.com/2018/day/1) problem.

 My take is optimistic in the sense that I expect both the initial frequency and each data variation to be valid integers.
+Also, for step 2 I assume that the path to the file containing the data variations is correct.
 The code can be expanded to manage more complex cases.

 ## Setup